richardmoran-dev/aws-k8s-cluster/README.md

 export AWS_REGION="<YOUR AWS REGION HERE>"<br/>

 # Quick Start
-All variables are controlled in the cluster.sh script.
+All variables are defined in the cluster.bash script.
 The default values will create a cluster of 3 controlplanes and 3 workers on t2.medium instance types running k8s version 1.23.0.
 Running this on instances smaller than t2.medium will cause issues during the control plane join phase.

 ## Create cluster
 `./cluster.sh create`